sagelabs/standards/web/css/identify-and-evaluate-the-structure-and-syntax-of-css.md

-# Use secure shell.
+# Identify and Evaluate the structure and syntax of CSS

-slug: unix.use-secure-shell.
+slug: web.identify-and-evaluate-the-structure-and-syntax-of-css

 ## Description
 todo